-Application : Applied Explanation on application of the practice : The Company does have a Board Charter that has been in place since 1974 and periodically updated.
-The most recent update was on May 24, 2016.
-The Board Charter has in 2018 undergo further amendments to meet the requirements of the new Malaysian Corporate Governance Code 2017.
-In 2016, as an avenue to communicate the company's approach to important governance practices, the Company formalized its Board Charter and made it public by providing the access to it on the Company's website at www.petron.com.my .
-The Board Charter deals with its purpose, authority, role of the Board, the Board Committees, the relationship between the Board and Management, responsibilities specifically reserved for the Board and the Board's other responsibilities, the Board composition, the individual roles of the Chairman and the Chief Operating Officer, annual assessment of the Board, Committees and individual Directors, tenure of Independent Directors, annual election/re-election of Directors, Directors responsibilities in relation to the Board and Committees, meetings of the Board, minutes and review of the Charter.
-Whilst the Board has not appointed a Senior Independent Directors, relevant provisions have been incorporated into the Charter.
+Application : Applied Explanation on application of the practice : The Company has a Board Charter that has been in place since 1974 and is periodically updated.
+The most recent update was on 24 May 2016.
+The Board Charter had in 2018, undergone further revisions to meet the requirements of the CG Code 2017.
+In 2016, as an avenue to communicate the Company's approach to important governance practices, the Company formalised its Board Charter and made it public by providing access to it on the Company's website.
+The Board Charter deals with its purpose, authority, role of the Board, the Board Committees, the relationship between the Board and Management, responsibilities specifically reserved for the Board and the Board's other responsibilities, the Board composition, the individual roles of the Chairman and the Chief Executive Officer, annual assessment of the Board, Board Committees and individual Directors, tenure of Independent Directors, annual election/re- election of Directors, Directors' responsibilities in relation to the Board and Board Committees, meetings of the Board, minutes and review of the Board Charter.
+Whilst the Board has not appointed a Senior Independent Director, relevant provisions was incorporated into the Board Charter as part of the 2018 review.
 However, recognising that the Board cannot manage day to day operational matters, necessary delegation of authority by the Board (as is permitted by law and the constitution of the Company) is in place.
-This delegation of authority, as approved by the Board, acts to identify the roles and responsibilities of the Board and Management Committee members and the relevant authority levels of Management personnel.
-This document is reviewed periodically by the Board and updated as necessary.
+Such delegation of authority, as adopted by the Board, acts to identify the roles and responsibilities of the Management Committee and individual Management personnel, as well as the relevant level of authority that has been delegated by the Board.
+The Board Charter and the Management Committee Charter are reviewed periodically by the Board and updated as necessary.
+Both the Board Charter and the Management Committee Charter, was reviewed in 2018.
+Changes to

+Explanation for : departure reviewed at quarterly meetings by the Board Audit & Risk Management Committee and approved by the Board.
 For day to day operational management purposes, there is a Management Committee - whose members are appointed by the Board.
-The Management Committee is headed by the Chief Executive

-Officer.
-The Management Committee has a charter that spells out the Management Committee's roles and responsibilities.
-Thus, where any act or approval is not stated to be within the purview of the Management Committee, by default it is deemed to be within the purview of the Board.
-The Charter of the Management Committee can be accessed on the Company's website www.petron.com.my.
+The Management Committee is headed by the Chief Executive Officer.
+The powers of the Management Committee are spelt out in the Management Committee Charter.
+The Management Committee Charter can be viewed on the Company's website.
+All matters that are not within the purview of the Management Committee (per the Management Committee Charter) are powers specifically reserved for the Board.
 The Management Committee Charter was last reviewed and amended in April 2012 and reviewed again in 2018 in conjunction with amendments to the Board Charter.

-Explanation for :

-departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged
+Large companies are re quired to complete the columns below.
+Non-large companies are

-to complete the columns below.
+encouraged to complete the ne columns below.

 Measure :

 Timeframe :